How to Become a Counselor in Arizona

 Internship Requirements

-Professional counseling licensure in Arizona requires an internship, also known as a practicum.
+Arizona requires a supervised counseling practicum, fieldwork experience, or an internship as part of the qualifying degree program.
 The practicum must include 700 clock hours in a professional counseling setting.
-Direct client contact hours must equal 240 of the 7000 cumulative hours.
+Direct client contact hours must equal at least 240 of the 7000 cumulative hours.
 Practicum experiences must provide the student with the opportunity to perform all activities expected of a regularly employed professional counselor.
-It must also be under the supervision of a faculty member and onsite supervisor approved by the college or university.
+It must also be supervised by a faculty member and an on-site supervisor approved by the college or university.

 Supervision Hours